Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 1. Sal

-Sal is quite small (35 x 12km) and is made for those who just want to relax at the pool or the beach.
+Sal is relatively small (35 x 12km) and is made for those who want to relax at the pool or the beach.
 Bar hopping is the main activity to do at night.

-However, I seriously missed genuine opportunities to interact and learn more about the Cape Verdean culture as Santa María is all about large hotel resorts, African dance shows, and Italian gelato.
+However, I seriously missed genuine opportunities to interact and learn more about the Cape Verdean culture, as Santa María is about large hotel resorts, African dance shows, and Italian gelato.

-I hardly doubt that this form of tourism is sustainable as Sal island is totally desert and the local population often gets their water cut off, so the tourists in the south may take long, hot showers.
+I hardly doubt that this form of tourism is sustainable as Sal Island is deserted, and the local population often gets their water cut off, so the tourists in the south may take long, hot showers.

-I don’t want to be a poor sport, but these facts should be kept in mind when booking your holidays in Sal.
+I don’t want to be a poor sport, but these facts should be considered when booking your holidays in Sal.

 However, this doesn’t change the fact that Sal has some of the most gorgeous beaches of the archipelago and is a hub for beach-goers and kitesurfers alike. – Check activities in Sal